Home > Basics > 6 Ways to Stop Saying ‘I Don’t Know What Job I Want’

 When you find yourself saying, “I don’t know what job I want,” it can feel impossible to start your career.
 Know that you don’t have to get it right the first time — or even the second or third time (or fourth or fifth!).

 You might find that the job you want now differs from the one you want in five years.
 And that’s all OK.
 It’s especially common to job-hop early in your career.
-Jop-hopping is common; nearly a quarter of Gen Z’ers and millennials plan to leave their employer in search of a new job this year, according to a LinkedIn study.
+Job-hopping is common; almost two-thirds of Gen Z’ers plan to leave their employer in search of a new job in the next two years, according to Business Insider.
 If you do so intentionally and with care, you can learn transferable skills, gain experience, make connections without burning bridges, and hopefully land a job you really love.

 Image credit: Alex Green / Pexels